-The \textbf{MYC} is related to influential conjectures and problems of algebraic geometry.
-In fact, a remarkable result from A. Van den Essen \cite[p.177]{vE} states that if the \textbf{MYC} would be true, then the vector field associated to (\ref{sistema}) is injective.
+In order to describe the relation between the Jacobian Conjecture and \textbf{MYC}, it is useful to recall a remarkable result of A. Van den Essen \cite[p.177]{vE} which states that if the \textbf{MYC} would be true, then the vector field associated with the system (\ref{sistema}) is injective.
 On the other hand, G. Fournier and M. Martelli (see \cite[p.175]{vE} and \cite{Martelli} for details) proved that if \textbf{MYC} would be true for polynomial vector fields $f(x)=x+H(x)$ in any dimension, where the polynomial $H$ is homogeneous with degree $\leq 3$ and $JH$ is nilpotent, then $f(x)$ has a polynomial inverse and the Jacobian Conjecture would be true.
-Let us recall that the Jacobian Conjecture states that if a polynomial function $P\colon \mathbb{K}^{n}\to \mathbb{K}^{n}$ (where $\mathbb{K}$ is a field with characteristic zero) has Jacobian determinant which is a non-zero constant, then $P$ has a polynomial inverse.
-This conjecture was introduced by O.H.
-Keller in 1939 \cite{Keller} and it is still open even in dimension two.